lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

 We consider having a set of servers, where each server has its own state machine replica.
 When a new node wants to join the network, which can occur asynchronously and is therefore a dynamic process, it sends a request to a server set which is in charge of the node's most "proximate" cluster.
-As stated in `State machine replication` subsection, c
+As stated in `State machine replication` subsection, that node is completely unaware of the existence of multiple servers.
+As far as it is concerned, it constants a single server with a request to join the cluster.
+It is the responsibility of all the servers' in the set to reach on consensus on where
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTcyNDYwMzMsMjA2ODM1MzUyNiwtMTI3Nj
+eyJoaXN0b3J5IjpbMTI4Mjk5OTEyMiwyMDY4MzUzNTI2LC0xMj
-kyMzg4Myw2MzE2MjA1MDhdfQ==
+c2OTIzODgzLDYzMTYyMDUwOF19
 -->